Guidelines for NRI's

-These FAQs attempt to put in place the common queries that users have on the subject in easy to understand language.
-However, for conducting a transaction, the Foreign Exchange Management Act, 1999 (FEMA) and the regulations made or directions issued thereunder may be referred to.
+Disclaimer: Below FAQs are our attempt at answering common queries arising during due process in a way that is understandable to our clients.
+However, for conducting a transaction, The Foreign Exchange Management Act, 1999 (FEMA), and the regulations made or directions issued thereunder may be referred to.
 The relevant principal regulations are the Foreign Exchange Management (Acquisition and transfer of immovable property in India) Regulations, 2000 issued vide Notification No. FEMA 21/2000-RB dated May 3, 2000.
-The directions issued are consolidated in Part II of the Master Direction No 12 on Acquisition and Transfer of Immovable Property under Foreign Exchange Management Act, 1999.
+The directions issued are consolidated in Part II of the Master Direction No 12 on Acquisition and Transfer of Immovable Property under the Foreign Exchange Management Act, 1999.
 Amendments, if any, to the principal regulations are appended.

 1. What are the accepted modes of payment for property acquired in India?

-Payment for immovable property has to be received in India and is subject to payment of all taxes and other duties/levies in India.
+Payment for an immovable property has to be received in India and is subject to payment of all taxes and other duties/levies in India.
 The payment should be received in the form of funds remitted to India through banking channels or through funds held in NRE/FCNR(B)/NRO accounts of the NRIs/PIOs.
 Payments should not be made through travellers’ cheque and foreign currency notes.
-NRIs/PIOs can avail of housing loan in Rupees from an Authorized Dealer or housing finance Institution in India subject to conditions.
+NRIs/PIOs can avail housing loan in Rupees from an authorized dealer or housing finance institution in India subject to conditions.

-3. How can Non-resident Indians (NRIs)i/ Persons of Indian Origin (PIOs)ii acquire immovable property in India?
+3. How can Non-Resident Indians (NRI's) / Persons of Indian Origin (PIOS) acquire immovable property in India?